neurobagel/api/README.md

 _* These defaults should not be changed if using a Stardog backend._

-NOTE: To avoid conflicts related to [Docker's environment variable precedence](https://docs.docker.com/compose/environment-variables/envvars-precedence/), ensure that any variables defined in your `.env` file are not already set in your current shell environment with **different** values.
+**NOTE:** To avoid conflicts related to [Docker's environment variable precedence](https://docs.docker.com/compose/environment-variables/envvars-precedence/), ensure that any variables defined in your `.env` file are not already set in your current shell environment with **different** values.

-To export all the variables defined in your `.env` file in one step, run the following:
+If needed, you can export all the variables defined in your `.env` file in one step by running the following:
 ```bash
 export $(cat .env | xargs)
 ```

-The below instructions for Docker and Python assume that you have at least set `NB_GRAPH_USERNAME` and `NB_GRAPH_PASSWORD` in your current environment.
+The below instructions for Docker and Python assume that you have at least set `NB_GRAPH_USERNAME` and `NB_GRAPH_PASSWORD` in your `.env`.

 ### Docker
 First, [install docker](https://docs.docker.com/get-docker/).

 You can then run a Docker container for the API in one of three ways:
-#### Option 1: Use the `docker-compose.yaml` file
+#### Option 1 (RECOMMENDED): Use the `docker-compose.yaml` file

 First, [install docker compose](https://docs.docker.com/compose/install/).

 If needed, update your `.env` file with optional environment variables for the docker compose configuration.

+**TIP:** Double check that the environment variables are resolved with your expected values using the command `docker compose config`.

 Use Docker Compose to spin up the containers by running the following in the repository root (where the `docker-compose.yml` file is):
 ```bash